DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-2/content.md

 **Game installs are now fully functional** through the DEADFORGE Store, making it easier than ever to discover and install DEADCODE games directly within DEADFORGE.

+Due to time constraints, game updates and uninstalls are not yet handled within DEADFORGE.
+These will be our top priority in the next DEADFORGE update.

 ### A Quick Reality Check About the DEADFORGE Store

 Let's be completely honest here - the DEADFORGE Store currently doesn't function as a software distribution platform for everyone like Steam or itch.
 Let's be real, who in their right mind would want to use this _**abomination**_ as a way to distribute their software?
 Hell, there isn't even a backend or payment system or dedicated storage server or accounts - this is just a frontend website running on free GitHub Pages hosting with games hosted via GitHub Releases lol.